AesaKamar/resplit/README.md

 > resplit --help
 Usage: resplit [options] regexMatch [regexSub]

-Splits a file based on a regex. split files will be prefixed by digits, and named by the contents of the matched regular expression
+Splits a file based on a regex. split files will be prefixed by digits, and named by the contents of the matched regular expression.

+Outputs names of files created to stdout

-  --help                   prints this usage text regexMatch               A regular expression to split the file on regexSub                 A regular expression substitution expression to use to format the output filenames -n, --digits <value>     Number of digits to left-pad the split filenames with -d, --directory <value>  Directory to write the split files into -f, --file <value>       Read from the specified file instead of stdin --suppressMatched        Include the line that matched the regexMatch arg as the firt line in the split files
+  regexMatch               A regular expression to split the file on regexSub                 A regular expression substitution expression to use to format the output filenames -n, --digits <value>     Number of digits to left-pad the split filenames with -d, --directory <value>  Directory to write the split files into -f, --file <value>       Read from the specified file instead of stdin --suppressMatched        Include the line that matched the regexMatch arg as the first line in the split files --help                   prints this usage text
 ```